ksnxr/RLAF/np_jax/README.md

 6. `standardized`: only apply to logistic regression experiments, whether to apply standardization,
 7. `run_hessian_precision`: whether to run LA variant with negative Hessian as precision,
 8. `run_fisher_precision`: whether to run LA variant with Fisher as precision,
-9. `calc_metric`: whether to calculate wasserstein distance to the ground truth samples,
+9. `calc_metric`: whether to calculate Wasserstein distance to the ground truth samples,
 10. `save_samples`: whether to save the obtained samples,
 11. `save_times`: whether to save the running times.

 # Minor notes
 1. We used `jax.numpy.linalg.solve` for calculating the inverse of the Fisher metric times a vector.
-However, using `jax.scipy.linalg.solve` can be even faster since we can benefit from the structure of the metric by setting `assume_a=True`.
+However, using `jax.scipy.linalg.solve` can be even faster since we can benefit from the structure of the metric by setting `assume_a="pos"`.